keanngo/practiceNodeDiscordBot/README.md

 !attack [name] : after 'hunt' has been succeeded, you can begin to attack the monster

+!level : level up to deal more damage

 helpful tutorials and references:

   https://anidiots.guide/